A removability theorem for Sobolev functions and detour sets: H older domains

 The implicit constants depend only on $\alpha,c,n,\beta$ and not on $\gamma$. \end{lemma} \begin{proof} By \eqref{Definition Holder inequality} we have

 If $Q\in D_j\setminus D_{j-1}$, then $k(x,x_0)\geq j-1$ for all $x\in Q$, thus

-with implicit constant depending on $\alpha,c,n$.
+with implicit constant depending on $\alpha,c$.

 Since $\gamma$ is a quasihyperbolic geodesic starting at $x_0$, there exists a uniform constant $N\in \N$ such that for each $j\in \N$ there exist at most $N$ Whitney cubes $Q\in D_j\setminus D_{j-1}$ intersecting $\gamma$.
-This follows from the observation that the quasihyperbolic distance of two points is comparable to the number of Whitney cubes that the geodesic intersects, between the two points.
+This follows from the observation that the quasihyperbolic distance of two points not contained in adjacent cubes is comparable to the number of Whitney cubes that the geodesic intersects, between the two points.

 We now have